kubernetes/enhancements/keps/sig-cli/3517-kubectl-client-side-apply-migration/README.md

 ### Goals

 This bug prevents users of server-side-apply, which is in GA, from deleting any fields of their objects unless they revert back to using client-side-apply.
-It especailly poses huge challenges to cluster operators seeking to upgrade a large collection of resources to server-side-apply.
+It especially poses huge challenges to cluster operators seeking to upgrade a large collection of resources to server-side-apply.
 Without an automatic method of preparing objects for use with SSA, adoption for server-side-apply is blocked for many users.